Sarijen/ST7567-C-driver-for-RP2040/examples/README.md

 Duty cycle in % = brightness in %
 You have to call lcd_enable_pwm_brigthness first!

+### void lcd_gosleep()
+Keeps the last image retained and goes to low power mode.
+No other commands except lcd_wakeup are accepted in this mode!
+Display configuration won't be erased.

+### void lcd_wakeup()
+Wakes the display from power save to normal mode, ready to display new image.
+Call this only after lcd_gosleep() was called.

 ### void lcd_toggle_invert()
 Inverts all pixel values on the display, does NOT touch the framebuffer